List of Death Note characters: Naomi Misora

 Naomi Misora (南空 ナオミ, Misora Naomi) is Raye Penber's fiancée.
-A former first rate FBI agent, Naomi left the Bureau in October 2003 for the sake of starting a family in the United States.
+A former first rate FBI agent, Naomi left the Bureau in October 2003 (2006 in the anime) for the sake of starting a family in the United States.
 After the sudden death of her fiancé which she blames Kira for, Naomi decides to take part in the Kira case herself, and theorizes that Kira has other methods of killing besides heart attack.
 In her attempts to contact the Kira investigation team, she comes across Light Yagami.
 Cautious at first, she uses the false name Shoko Maki (間木 照子, Maki Shōko) in order to protect herself until she can reach L. However, Light manages to manipulate her into revealing her real name to him, resulting in her death by suicide.
 Her body is never found due to the specifications made by Light in the Death Note.

+Naomi's character was originally intended to have a larger role in the storyline which included investigating possible suspects for the Kira Case and expanded interaction with her fiancé.
+However, once Raye's character was killed author Tsugumi Ohba believed that having Naomi search for Kira was a "natural and interesting development" in the story.
+Within the cast of characters at the time Sayu was the only notable female.
+In adding Naomi, Ohba could finally have the "cool" female character he had always wanted.
+He initially planned for Naomi to have a long involvement in the story but underestimated the character's deductive abilities.
+Because she was able to uncover crucial plot information "faster than... thought", Ohba decided to end her character early to avoid facing complications with the story development later on.
+He described the storyline issue of Naomi as the greatest difficulty that he created for himself since the beginning of the series.

+According to artist Takeshi Obata, after hearing about the storyline he looked forward to drawing her character since it would be his first time designing one like Naomi.
+Using the color black to convey her mourning over her fiancé he gave Naomi a leather jacket then designed her face and hair to match her clothes.
+Because of this ordering Obata states that Naomi was essentially "born from her clothes".

 Naomi is one of the central characters in the spin-off novel Death Note Another Note: The Los Angeles BB Murder Cases by author Nisio Isin.
 The story is set several years prior to the start of the series and focuses on a series of murder cases investigated by L with Naomi as his operative.
 The resulting capture of the murderer helped launch Naomi's reputation within the FBI.

 She is also a key character in the 2006 film Death Note.